How has Technology Influenced the Evolution of the Solar Industry?

 CleanMax January 31, 2019 | Thursday

 An increasingly greater number of corporates and individuals are looking to migrate from traditional sources of power to more sustainable alternatives.
-Among all options, solar power is emerging as one of the most advanced and reliable, making it a highly popular choice among individuals looking for clean energy adoption.
+Among all options, solar power is emerging as one of the most advanced and reliable, making it a highly popular choice among corporate and individuals looking for clean energy solutions.

 Solar power has come a long way since its debut in the 1960s.
 Today, with nearly 6 decades of technological advancements under its belt, solar power is perhaps the most competitively priced, reliable and scalable alternative.
 This has naturally led to exponential growth of the sector.